kasper/phoenix/API.md

 ```

 - `main()` returns the screen containing the window with the keyboard focus
-- `screens()` returns all screens, the first screen in this array corresponds to the primary screen for the system
+- `all()` returns all screens, the first screen in this array corresponds to the primary screen for the system
 - `identifier()` returns the UUID for the screen
 - `frameInRectangle()` returns the whole frame for the screen
 - `visibleFrameInRectangle()` returns the visible frame for the screen subtracting the Dock and Menu from the frame when visible